 Difficult Pleasures by Anjum Hasan

 Anjum Hasan’s writing is something that grows slowly on you.
-For first couple of stories I could not make out what they were trying to tell me, but as I kept reading I started making sense of them, I started recognizing the voices in the stories, I started hearing their whispers and I started sensing their movements.
+For the first couple of stories in Difficult Pleasures, I could not make out what they were trying to tell me.
+But as I kept reading I started making sense of them.
+I started recognizing the voices in the stories.
+I started hearing their whispers and I started sensing their movements.
 Thirteen stories take you through thirteen voices that are not alien to you if you live in urban surroundings, they could be your voices or voices of people around you.

-Story that stands out in my mind is The Big Picture where the protagonist keeps getting motivated to overcome obstacles in mind and world just on the thought of actually being in front of famous paintings she has only heard about.
+The story that stands out in my mind is The Big Picture.
+Where the protagonist keeps getting motivated to overcome obstacles in mind.
+And the world just on the thought of actually being in front of famous paintings she has only heard about.
 I loved the way story ends.
 Banerjee and Banerjee is another story that tries to understand the relationships in our lives that are there but not there, or come into being when they cease to be there.
 Story Birds takes you through the mind of a young boy whose life is about to change without his knowledge or consent.
 For Love of Water is the only story that I found an odd one out.
 It did not really deal with water as in issue as you would expect it to, nor had a narrative built around it.

 Read Difficult Pleasures if you want to see a reflection of yourself in some urban characters described in these stories.
 Read it if everyday life seems interesting to you.
 And you can enjoy a story even when there are no obvious twists and turns in it.
 Read it if you can d a slow reading.